-C++ Algorithm swap_ranges exchanges the elements in the range [first1, last2) with the elements present in the range starting from first2.
+C++ Algorithm swap_ranges swaps the elements within the range [first1, last2) with the elements in the range beginning from first2.

-In short we can say that, swap_ranges swaps the elements of two sequence, that is each element at a position in the first sequence is replaced by the element at the same position in the second sequence and vice-versa is also possible.
+In brief, the swap_ranges function exchanges the elements between two sequences.
+This means that each element at a specific position in the first sequence gets replaced by the element at the corresponding position in the second sequence, and vice versa.

 Syntax